miso-belica/jusText/README.rst

 .. _`Lexical Computing Ltd.`: http://lexicalcomputing.com/
 .. _`PhD research`: http://is.muni.cz/th/45523/fi_d/phdthesis.pdf

-This software is developed at the `Natural Language Processing Centre`_ of `Masaryk University in Brno`_ with a financial support from PRESEMT_ and `Lexical Computing Ltd.`_ It also relates to `PhD research`_ of Jan Pomikálek.
+This software has been developed at the `Natural Language Processing Centre`_ of `Masaryk University in Brno`_ with a financial support from PRESEMT_ and `Lexical Computing Ltd.`_ It also relates to `PhD research`_ of Jan Pomikálek.